LappalainenMatias/ScroogeMcDucksApp/README.md

 <img src=/screenshots/category3.png width="300">

-Stock data can be deleted from the phone by pressing the trash can icon.
+Stock data can be deleted from the device by pressing the trash can icon.

 <img src=/screenshots/deletefile.png width="300">